 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in its process of applying the accounting policies.
 The area involving a higher degree of judgment or complexity is the determination and recognition of buy-down interest amounts.
 The financial statements have been prepared on a going concern basis.

 B2 New accounting pronouncements

-The new accounting pronouncements, amendments and interpretations issued for the period ending Dec.
-31, 2020 do not have any significant impact on the operating results, financial position and comprehensive income of SFW.
+The new accounting pronouncements, amendments, and interpretations issued in 2021 do not have any significant impact on the operating results, financial position, and comprehensive income of SFW.